CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/migration-guide/feature-replacements-guide.rst

 Sensor Initialization Strategy
 ------------------------------

-The Talon FX and CANcoder sensors are always initialized to the absolute position in Phoenix Pro.
+The Talon FX and CANcoder sensors are always initialized to their absolute position in Phoenix Pro.

 Velocity Measurement Period/Window
 ----------------------------------

-In Phoenix Pro, the velocity rolling average window in Talon FX and CANcoder has been replaced with a Kalman filter to produce velocity measurements, resulting in a less noisy signal with a minimal impact on latency.
+In Phoenix Pro, the velocity rolling average window in Talon FX and CANcoder has been replaced with a Kalman filter, resulting in a less noisy velocity signal with a minimal impact on latency.
 As a result, the velocity measurement period/window configs are no longer necessary in Phoenix Pro and have been removed.